shaunyap01/shaunyap01.github.io/content/articles/trump-tariff-equation/index.md

 Tariff amount $= 24$% $\cdot 100 =$ USD $24$

 What effect does this have on price to the consumers from Country A?
-This depends on $\varephi$ - the passthrough from tariffs to import prices.
+This depends on $\varphi$ - the passthrough from tariffs to import prices.

-Lets say $\varephi = 0.25$.
+Lets say $\varphi = 0.25$.
 Then the portion of the speaker passed through to Country A consumers is $\Delta \tau_i \varphi = 24$% $\cdot 0.25 = 6$% $=0.06$.
 Hence the Country A consumers will see a $6$% increase in the price of the speaker and all other goods from Country B.

 What effect does this 6% price increase on imported goods from Country B have on demand for the good in Country A?
 This depends on $\varepsilon$ - price elasticity of import demand assuming it is linear.